akkornel/gcs_gcp/packer/README.md

 Before you can enable all of the above APIs, you will need to set up billing on your project.
 Each API may take a few minutes to enable.

+## Cloud Storage Bucket

+The Cloud Build process requires a Google Cloud Storage bucket.

+The bucket has a specific name requirement: The bucket name **must** be the project ID followed by the string `_cloudbuild`.
+So, if the project ID is `abc`, the bucket name must be `abc_cloudbuild`.
+This requirement is because manual Cloud Build builds need a bucket to hold the build source, and this is the default name for that bucket.

+`gcloud build` upload objects are stored in the `/source` 'directory'.

+Every build will upload two files into the `/artifacts/build-lists` 'directory', within a subdirectory whose name is the name of the built image:

+* `dpkg_pkglist.txt` is a list of Debian packages installed.

+* `pip_pkglist.txt` is a list of pip-installed Python packages in the `/opt/gcs_gcp` Python virtual environment.

+The bucket should have Lifecycle rules in place to automatically clean up objects after some period of time.
+The suggested rules are to archive after a month, and delete after 1-2 years.

 ## Service Account

 A Service Account is required for Packer to run.
 In operation, Packer is